 A detailed application for accreditation as a training unit should be made to the AGES Education Committee, on the accreditation template, addressing each of the areas covered above.
-Please see the AGES website ages.com.au/training/unit-information/application-for-ages-accreditation/ for further information.

 In order to maintain approved training unit status, a review of Training Assessment Records produced by the trainee on the quality of the training provided by the program must be considered satisfactory.
 An institution fulfilling all of the above criteria may be approved for two years or more of training